 If you do not know the IP address, type

 hostname -I in the command line on the Raspberry Pi.
 See here for more ways to find your IP address.
-The default login for Raspbian is
+The default login for Raspberry Pi OS is

 pi with the password